For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 This does mean those from lower-income backgrounds graduate with more debt than those from wealthier families (and so will accumulate more interest).

-However, many students report the Maintenance Loan they receive isn't enough to cover their living costs at uni.
+It's important to note that many students report the Maintenance Loan they receive isn't enough to cover their living costs at uni.

-In fact, 56% of students have turned to a part-time job at uni to boost their income.
 But luckily, there are loads of ways to make money at uni if you're worried you might be low on funds.
+And remember that there are loads of student grants to help you.

 3. More debt means higher monthly repayments